muthugit/learnsql/docs/examples/find_largest.md

+# Find largest record

-# Find third largest record from a table
+## Find third largest record from a table using LIMIT

 Query to find third largest salary record from employee table